compsocialscience/summer-institute/host.md

 - The specific curricular, research, or outreach activities planned.
 - How your team will ensure accessibility and diversity in participation.

-Self-funded locations should describe:
-- The proposed curriculum and target participant audience.
-- The source of funding and institutional support.
-- How the location will adhere to SICSS principles (free tuition for participants and open-source materials).

 All SICSS partner locations must have at least one organizer who is a SICSS alum and at least one faculty member or senior employee at a sponsoring institution.
 We also ask all organizers to review the SICSS Handbook for Organizers and commit to our guiding principles, including keeping training free for participants and releasing all original materials open source.

 ### How to Apply

 **Applications to host a partner site in 2027 are due on December 1st (2026) by 5pm U.S. E.S.T.
 Please send completed applications to `rsfcompsocsci@gmail.com`.
-[Click here to access the application template.](https://docs.google.com/document/d/1bXk8POT5iOqrVgErOtwu0ovHhQuQ_CA2f4sutdp5GgE/edit?usp=sharing)**
+[Click here to access the application template.](https://docs.google.com/document/d/1dcJG50fSdGZBsOiAOxTlp0rz1vApr2Mf5AzZVdjQj7U/edit?usp=sharing)**

 ### Frequently Asked Questions